Navigating Distribution Shifts in Medical Image Analysis: A Survey: Joint Training

-\textbf{Novel Training Strategies.} \cite{semi3}~explores the richness of multi-modal data through a novel asymmetric co-training approach.
-By segmenting the learning process into two distinct components that each addresses specific aspects of domain adaptation and semi-supervised learning task, this strategy avoids the domination of the source domain data thus facilitates more effective domain adaptation.
+\cite{semi3}~explores the richness of multi-modal data through a novel asymmetric co-training approach.
+By segmenting the learning process into two distinct components that each addresses specific aspects of domain adaptation and semi-supervised learning task, this strategy avoids the source domination thus facilitates more effective domain adaptation.